-Although in my last post on this I talked about the actual plot of the book, things that haven’t been written yet and the change of name… now it’s time to get back to the here and now and return to seven year old Charlie and his experiences and how the actual book is developing.
+In my last post on this I talked about the actual plot of the book, things that haven’t been written yet and the change of name, now it’s time to get back to the here and now and return to seven year old Charlie and his experiences and how the actual book is developing.
 When last we left the action young Charlie had just had his first lesson in sex education…

-Charlie and his friends are still very much inside that ‘girls are dirty’ phase however… And Charlie is about to come face to face with one for the first time.
+Charlie and his friends are still very much inside that ‘girls are dirty’ phase, however, and Charlie is about to come face to face with one for the first time.
 It’s a moment that’s going to stick in his brain for the rest of his life.
 In modern times this first meeting would never happen.
-Boys and Girls are mixed together from an early age (and yet this weird phase where one sex is disgusted by the other still exists… I wonder if there is some sort psychological explanation for this… Freud did once mention that between 6 and 13 years, roughly, children tend to mostly associate with their own gender… Fascinating.)
-And at that age if place a boy and a girl together in a situation and things will start to happen…
+Boys and girls are mixed together from an early age (and yet this weird phase where one sex is disgusted by the other still exists.
+I wonder if there is some sort psychological explanation for this… Freud did once mention that between six and thirteen years, roughly, children tend to mostly associate with their own gender.
+Fascinating!)

-That’s exactly what’s going to happen to Charlie.
-He’s going to find himself almost cornered by a girl and he’s going to have to speak to her.
+Charlie is going to find himself almost cornered by a girl and he’s going to have to speak to her.
 He’ll be able to run away whenever he wants but he won’t because that will just be trivial.
-He’s got to interact with this girl even though he’s at that stage where girls are something dirty… As with Jeremy etc. this is going to be the start of a long friendship that will have a big impact on his life.
+He’s got to interact with this girl, even though he’s at that stage where girls are something dirty.
+As with Jeremy etc. this is going to be the start of a long friendship that will have a big impact on his life.
 Well… That’s how it’s going to start.
 As the years go by they’re going to become increasingly attracted to each other and at some point they’ll fall in love and eventually get married.

 And that means it’s time to introduce you to another character from the first drafts.
-Violet… AKA Mrs Charlie Fuller.
-She was a relatively late addition to Charlie’s story, only first appearing in the half prequel/sequel second book of the original.
+Violet, AKA Mrs Charlie Fuller.
+She was a relatively late addition to Charlie’s story, first appearing in the half prequel/sequel second book of the original drafts.
 Here she had no character and was essentially a bit of a bimbo.
 She and Charlie initially met on a train to Vienna in the weeks leading up to Hitler’s Anschluss with Austria.
-The next day they got married, slept together and then effectively parted for a bit whilst Charlie ran off down the sewers and had a brief altercation with Hitler (don’t ask…), then they reunited for a bit before Charlie went off and got himself imprisoned.
-In fact they hardly knew each other at all… and still Violet managed to get herself pregnant in that time… (This seems to be a feature of my early work… 1 shag= a baby.
-It happened at least 5 times to 5 different women.)
-Violet will, still, one day have Charlie’s baby but it won’t be after one shag.
+The next day they got married, slept together and then effectively parted for a bit whilst Charlie ran off down the sewers and had a brief altercation with Hitler (don’t ask,) then they reunited for a bit before Charlie went off and got himself imprisoned.
+In fact they hardly knew each other at all, and still Violet managed to get herself pregnant in that time.
+(This seems to be a feature of my early work. one shag= a baby.
+It happened at least five times to five different women.)
+Violet will, still, one day have Charlie’s baby but it won’t be after only one shag.
 Sebastian Fuller is very important…

 Another thing that’s got to change is her surname.
 Originally she was called Violet Benson but that sounds like the name of a Northumbrian fish wife rather than the name of a decent character.
 So her surname will change to something more befitting, a bit more Edwardian if you get my drift.